There are occasions where the later engraving on an object can add significantly to its historical importance.

-One example of this is a Fiddle Thread pattern sifter made in 1805 by George Smith (see figure 1).
+One example of this is a fiddle thread pattern sifter made in 1805 by George Smith (see above).

-The initials AS on the front are beneath a Royal coronet (see figure 2) and are those of Princess Augusta Sophia (1768-1840), the 7th child and second daughter of George III.
+The initials AS on the front are beneath a Royal coronet (as in figure 2) and are those of Princess Augusta Sophia (1768-1840), the 7th child and second daughter of George III.

 Princess Augusta remained unmarried and she died intestate.
 Soon after her death her eldest surviving brother Ernest Augustus (1771-1851), Duke of Cumberland from 1799 and King of Hanover from 1837, was 'disposed to purchase the whole of the Jewels and plate rather than that any part thereof should pass out of the family'[Note 1] .
 Other documents in the Royal Archives, and objects in the Royal Collection, suggest that Ernest Augustus was successful in this endeavour.
 Thus the contemporary engraving on the sifter establishes its Royal provenance but subsequent engraving adds significantly to that provenance.